-- 7. Plan with the members of the department and submit to the Office of the Registrar the course schedule for the department, that is, course offerings for fall, spring and summer semesters, including off-campus and allied programs.
-Related to this shall be the responsibility for supervision of the selection of textbooks. - 8.
-Meet with the faculty of their departments at least once a month and with students as appropriate.
-Copies of minutes of faculty departmental meetings are to be kept in the department. - 9.
-Keep on file current syllabi for each course taught in the department for that academic year and submit one copy (two copies of GER courses) to the Vice President for Academic Affairs. - 10.
-In consultation with the department faculty, formally approve students majoring in the department and applications for degree. - 11.
-Submit material for the catalog revisions. - 12.
-Be responsible for all departmental equipment and dedicated facilities. - 13.
-Act as the liaison between the Vice President for Academic Affairs and the departmental faculty. - 14.
-Make provision for departmental matters during the summer months. - 15.
-Supervise and evaluate any departmental staff. - 16.
+- 1. Design and review with the members of the department academic programs and the curriculum of the department and submit catalog changes - 2.
+Participate in the hiring of full time faculty and recommends adjunct faculty to the associate dean. - 3.
+Participate in the hiring of full time faculty and recommends adjunct faculty to the associate dean. - 4.
+Assist the associate dean in the preparation of the annual departmental academic report and write the five-year self-study. - 5.
+Informally mentor faculty and encourage research, publication, and scholarly and professional activities by the members of the department. - 6.
+Plan with the members of the department and submit to the dean/associate dean the course schedule for the department, that is, course offerings for fall, spring and summer semesters, including off-campus and allied programs. - 7.
+Meet with the faculty of their departments and associate deans at least once a month and with students as appropriate.
+Copies of minutes of faculty departmental meetings are to be kept in the department. - 8.
+Serve as a liaison to Enrollment Management for prospective students. - 9.
+Participate in specific program accreditation activities with the Dean and Director of Assessment. - 10.
+Be responsible for all departmental equipment and dedicated facilities. - 11.
 Act as the liaison between the Office of Admission and the department, providing for faculty representation at open houses, registration days, preparation of departmental admission publications, analysis of transcripts, and meeting with prospective students.
-The chairperson may assign another faculty member to serve as a liaison to the Office of Admission. - 17.
-Act as the departmental liaison with allied programs.
+The chairperson may assign another faculty member to serve as a liaison to the Office of Admission.

+12. Act as the departmental liaison with allied programs.

-1.3.2.4.8.1 Departmental Administration
+1.3.2.4.3.1 Departmental Administration

 It is recognized that there can be a great variation in the responsibility of heading different departments.
-Thus the Vice President for Academic Affairs may grant relief of instructional and non-instructional duties to the departmental chairperson, based upon fulfillment of at least three of the following four criteria:
+Thus, the Vice President for Academic Affairs may grant relief of instructional and non-instructional duties to the departmental chairperson, based upon fulfillment of at least three of the following four criteria: